Glyn Valley Tramway: Expansion

-In 1885, additional parliamentary powers were obtained in the Glyn Valley Tramway Act 1885 (48 & 49 Vict. c. cxl) to abandon the Quinta Tramway section between Pontfaen and Chirk Bank, replacing it with a new line from Pontfaen to the Great Western Railway's Chirk station.
+In 1885, additional legal powers were obtained in the Glyn Valley Tramway Act 1885 (48 & 49 Vict. c. cxl) to abandon the Quinta Tramway section between Pontfaen and Chirk Bank, replacing it with a new line from Pontfaen to the Great Western Railway's Chirk station.
 Under the 1885 act access to canal wharfage was obtained by extending the tramway further North from Chirk Station to the redundant Black Park Collieries Dock Basin.
 A two-mile extension was also authorized from Glyn to the quarries around Pandy.
 While the modified route was opened for mineral traffic promptly, there was a substantial delay in opening for passenger traffic arising from a dispute about the erection of a fence between the railway and the road on the new section into Chirk.
 The tramway eventually re-opened for passengers on Monday 16 March 1891.

 The re-opened passenger service had three intermediate stations, Castle Mill, Pontfadoc and Dolywern, with no provision for stopping between stations.
 The journey time was 50 minutes, with 5 up trains from Chirk and 4 return trains.
 There was a new 12 person passenger carriage at the opening made by the Midland Carriage Co. of Shrewsbury and there was no distinction between classes of seating.
 Tickets were bought from the van at the rear of the train, obviating the need for booking clerks and station masters.
 The locomotives used on this service were "Sir Theodore" and "Dennis".
 The 1905 timetable shows Pontfaen introduced as a request stop, and journey times reduced to 40 minutes.
 There were 4 trains each way with extra trains on Wednesday and Saturday.